 Q: Is transportation available for students?

 Transportation for students residing within areas that feed the Springfield/Clark County school districts are provided transportation to Ridgewood by the public school bus system.

 Q: Where do students go after graduating from Ridgewood?

-Many of our students enroll within local private schools after Ridgewood graduation.
+Many of our students enroll in local public and private schools after Ridgewood graduation.
 Within the last fifteen years, sixteen Ridgewood graduates have been valedictorians and salutatorians at their graduating high schools.
 Some of our graduates enroll in private boarding schools outside of the Clark County, Ohio area and outside of the state.

 Q: What is the tuition cost for Ridgewood?

 Our tuition is the greatest educational value in the area.
 We can help make tuition affordable through a variety of available programs for any family who has a child who meets our admission criteria.
-Ridgewood tuition for the 2015-16 school year will be $6900 for Kindergarten, and $7150 for grades 1-8.
+Ridgewood tuition for the 2018-19 school year will be $7050 for full-day Preschool, $3525 for half-day Preschool, $7200 for Kindergarten, and $7500 for grades 1-8.
 In addition, an activities fee of $100 is assessed to each student in grades 5-8.